sitespeedio/dashboard.sitespeed.io/README.md

 git clone https://github.com/sitespeedio/dashboard.sitespeed.io.git
 ```

 On our server we have two configuration files that only exits on that server, that's where we have the secrets.
-The look like this:
+They look like this:

 **/conf/secrets.json**
 ```json